Quantum illumination: Introduction

-Lloyd, Shapiro and collaborators showed that even though entanglement itself may not survive, the residual correlation between the two initially entangled systems remains much higher than any initial classical states can provide.
+Some showed that, even though entanglement itself may not survive, the residual correlation between the two initially entangled systems remains much higher than any initial classical states can provide.
 This implies that the use of entanglement should not be dismissed in entanglement-breaking scenarios.

 Quantum illumination takes advantage of this stronger-than-classical residual correlations between two systems to achieve a performance enhancement over all schemes based on transmitting classical states with comparable power levels.
-Quantum illumination is particularly useful in extremely lossy and noisy situations.
+Quantum illumination has been proven to be particularly useful in very noisy environments.

 History

 Theory

-The concept of quantum illumination was first introduced by Seth Lloyd and collaborators at MIT in 2008.
-A theoretical proposal for quantum illumination using Gaussian states was proposed by Jeffrey Shapiro and collaborators.
+The concept of quantum illumination was introduced by Seth Lloyd and collaborators at MIT in 2008.
+This included a discrete-variable version and a continuous-variable version developed in collaboration with Jeffrey Shapiro, Stefano Pirandola, Saikat Guha and others, the latter version being based on Gaussian states.

 The basic setup of quantum illumination is target detection.
 Here the sender prepares two entangled systems, called signal and idler.
 The idler is retained while the signal is sent to probe the presence of a low-reflectivity object in a region with bright background noise.
 The reflection from the object is then combined with the retained idler system in a joint quantum measurement providing two possible outcomes: object present or object absent.
 More precisely, the probing process is repeated many times so that many pairs of signal-idler systems are collected at the receiver for the joint quantum detection.